Tour Highlights

 Quito, Ecuador, Galapagos Islands

-Visiting the Galapagos Islands, the Amazon Rainforest, and Quito, Ecuador, creates an adventure of a lifetime, offering a unique blend of stunning natural beauty, unparalleled biodiversity, and rich cultural experiences.
+Visiting the Galapagos Islands, and Quito, Ecuador, creates an adventure of a lifetime, offering a unique blend of stunning natural beauty, unparalleled biodiversity, and rich cultural experiences.
 The Galapagos Islands, an archipelago in the Pacific Ocean, are a living museum and showcase of evolution.
 Here, you can walk among giant tortoises, snorkel with playful sea lions, and marvel at the diversity of bird species, including the famous blue-footed boobies.
 The islands’ pristine beaches, crystal-clear waters, and volcanic landscapes create an otherworldly environment that feels like stepping back in time.

 In contrast, Quito, Ecuador’s capital, offers a rich historical and cultural tapestry.
 Nestled high in the Andes, this UNESCO World Heritage site is renowned for its well-preserved colonial architecture, vibrant markets, and stunning views of surrounding volcanic peaks.
 Straddle the equator and stroll through the cobbled streets of the Old Town, where grand churches, such as the Iglesia de la Compañía de Jesús, and bustling plazas provide a glimpse into Ecuador’s colonial past.
 The city’s lively arts scene, delectable cuisine, and warm, welcoming locals add to the charm, making Quito a perfect complement to the natural wonders of the Galapagos and the Amazon.

-International airfare, any visa fees, gratuities, travel insurance (recommended), personal expenses.
+International airfare (fly round-trip US to UIO (Quito, Ecuador)), any visa fees, gratuities, travel insurance (recommended), INGALA Transit Control Card, Galapagos National Park Entrance Fee, personal expenses.

 You can find more information at the US State Dept